adityamohancse/Messenger-App/README.md

-Got it.
-You want the preview section to clearly label the first image as the "Login Page" and the second as the "Chat Preview."
-That's a great way to guide visitors through the user experience.

-Here is the updated README with the correctly labeled previews presented side-by-side.

 # 🚀 Messenger App - Real-Time MERN Stack Chat App

 A full-stack, real-time chat application built with MongoDB, Express, React, and Node.js.
 Features include live messaging, user authentication, and online status indicators.